Pratikshaguthalkar/blue-green-deployment/README.md

 ![1731305479454](image/README/1731305479454.png)

-4. Go to SonarQube Token
+4. Go to SonarQube and Generate the Token

    Go to SonarQube Administration Tab
    Then Security,Users and then Token